« Hang Up To Virus Removal Windows 7Tell Tale PC Symptoms »

 http://vlaurie.com/computers2/Articles/control.htm

-If you were able to short cut and access the mouse pad controller directly from the Run box, you can skip this step.
+If you were able to short cut and access the touch pad controller directly from the Run box, you can skip this step.

 From the control panel you must locate the Mouse controller access to this varies with the version of your operating system.